pat-jpnk/Patricks-Notes/general/CPP.md

 - to access things in the scope of a namespace (std::cout)

 - to refer to a member of a nested class (outside::inside::y = 2)

+# std::endl vs '\n'

+- std::endl flushes the output buffer, '\n' does not